aseprite/api/api/sprite.md

 sprite:saveAs(filename)
 ```

-Saves the sprite to the given file and mark the sprite as saved so
+Saves the sprite to the given file and marks the sprite as saved so
-closing it doesn't will ask to save changes.
+closing it won't ask to save changes.

 ## Sprite:saveCopyAs()